PINN vs FEM III - Numerical Comparison between Finite Elements and Single-Layer Perceptron

 (Co-authored by Sean De Marco and Lloyd Fung)

 In the previous post, we have demonstrated the theoretical link between FEM and PINN, you might begin to question why despite being mathematically equivalent, the two methods yield different results.
-This blog addresses that question.
+This blog post addresses that question.
 By bringing the theoretical commonalities into a visual sense, you will begin to understand why we say that SLP is adaptively meshed FEM in disguise.

 The curse of being too expressive

-It’s often argued that FEM is better than PINN because it doesn’t have the spectral bias that plagued PINN.
+It’s often argued that FEM is better than PINN because it doesn’t exhibit the spectral bias that plagued PINN.
 That is actually not entirely true.
 FEM is also inherently bias in its spectrum - the mesh density determines the highest frequency FEM can resolve.
-The idea that FEM is not as spectrally-biased is because that bias is explicitly and trivially shown and actively removed by users.
+The idea that FEM is not as spectrally-biased is because that bias is explicitly and trivially shown and actively removed by the user.
 By construction, FEM’s trial function obeys a certain mesh.
 This implies that if we increase the mesh density, the equivalent first-layer weight $\mathbf{W}^{(1)}$ in the SLP representation of FEM also increases.
 This is why if we have higher frequency signal in the solution, all we have to do in FEM is to increase mesh density such that we resolve the solution in the frequency it needs to be.
 In other words, the act of meshing to convergence by the user is the way FEM removes the spectral bias.

 An illustrative example through ELM